cfengine/documentation/resources/additional-topics/glossary.markdown

-  A master index of all the information known about a CFEngine managed environment, represented as a set of web pages with an interactive interface based on a `semantic web'.
+  A master index of all the information known about a CFEngine managed environment, represented as a set of web pages with an interactive interface based on a _semantic web_.
 The CFEngine Mission Portal provides a web-based interface for browsing this knowledge map index.

 * Mission